Asana

 Asana and Wrike are both strong work management platforms with genuine, distinct advantages.

 Asana is the better choice for teams that need strategic alignment -- goals, OKRs, and portfolios that show how daily tasks drive company outcomes.
-It is easier to learn, has a cleaner interface, and provides unlimited automation even on its $10.99/user Starter plan.
+It is easier to learn, has a cleaner interface, and provides automation on its $10.99/user Starter plan (250 actions/month) with 25,000 actions/month on Advanced.

 Wrike is the better choice for teams that need operational depth -- resource planning, creative proofing, custom AI Agents, and enterprise-grade configurability.
 Its free plan is also more generous (unlimited users vs. Asana's 2-user cap).